 Other methods of contraception

-- Intra uterine device (IUD) – a copper or hormonal IUD can be inserted immediately after delivery, but it is more common to have it inserted six weeks later.
+- Intra uterine device (IUD) – a copper or hormonal IUD can be inserted immediately after delivery if your Lead Maternity Carer is trained to do so, but it is more common to have it inserted six weeks later.
 It lasts for five plus years (depending on type) and can be removed at any time.
 A copper IUD can be inserted as emergency contraception in certain circumstances.

 - Combined oral contraceptive pill – when you can start taking the pill depends on a few factors, but your nurse will help work out what is best for you.

 - If you’re not breastfeeding – you can start taking the pill 21 days after delivery.
 If you are heavier, you will need to wait until 6 weeks, so talk to your nurse or midwife if this applies to you.